What is Eating Better?

 Who is involved?

 Eating Better has been developed in consultation with a broad range of UK national organisations, including those with health, environment, resource use, social justice, animal welfare, consumer, international development and faith perspectives.
-We are also inviting support from academics and other experts, food producers and businesses that support our vision and mission.

 While our starting point is the UK we are developing links elsewhere in Europe and globally and a number of our supporting organisations and partner networks are already working internationally.
 We’d like to learn from and inspire other initiatives elsewhere in the world.